mainkoon81/UCD-research-prep-01-GRN-BioInformatics/README.md

    - It says gene information
    - ex) a bunch of different genes, gene_annotation
  - 3) Table of individual records
-   - It says which features come from which group
+   - It says which features come from which group..
    - ex) experimental units or samples that come with **Group labelling**